nectar-cookbooks/daris/README.md

   tells the recipe to use PSSD 2.03, irrespective of what the other component versions are.
 (A download would likely fail, but that's a different issue.)

+Note that if you are using "local_builds" release, the package version numbers are determined by the "build.properties" file from the checkout.
+The problem with hard-wired version numbers (see above) does not apply.

 Using the build recipes
 =======================